jedrzejkubica/GBA-centrality/README.md

 **Step 3.
 Build a high-confidence human interactome**

-Here the protein-protein interactions data is filtered as follows:
-- remove complex expansion
-- remove interaction detection methods: genetic interference (MI:0254) and unspecified method (MI:0686)
-- keep interaction types: direct interaction (MI:0407) and physical association (MI:0915)
-- keep interactions if at least one experiment has been proven by a binary interaction method
-- remove interactions proven by Affintity Chromatography Technology (MI:0004)
-- remove self-loops
-- remove the top 1% of proteins with the highest degrees (number of interactions)
+Here the protein-protein interactions data is filtered on Interaction Detection Method and Interaction Type: each interaction has at least 1 experiment abd at least one should be proven by any binary interaction detection method.
+We also remove the top 1% of proteins with the highest degrees (i.e., artificial hubs).

 Then the data is merged into one SIF file.
 Further details about the SIF format can be found here: https://cytoscape.org/manual/Cytoscape2_5Manual.html#SIF%20Format